Skip to content

 • Do properly check and proof-read your supporting statement.
 Not very surprising advice, but our managers were shocked at how many supporting statements had poor grammar, spelling, or included other blunders such as getting organisation names wrong.
 Get someone else to check your statement before you submit it!

 • Don't rely on AI to write your supporting statement.
 Easy access to tools such as ChatGPT and Gemini has made it tempting to hand over the hard work of writing personal statements to AI, but our managers told us they generally found AI-generated supporting statements easy to spot.
 In particular, they found AI-generated statements tended to be vague on detail, formulaic in structure and full of cliched expressions.
 Some managers estimated up to 80% of the applications they saw were obviously constructed using ChatGPT.
-By all means, use these tools to help research roles - but our advice is to stick to doing the writing yourself.
+By all means, use these tools to help research roles - but our advice is to stick to doing the writing yourself, even though NHS job platforms don't check for AI content.

 • Don't include external links.
 Some application systems remove external links or email addresses automatically.
 Most of the managers we spoke to said they simply didn't have time to visit external websites such as LinkedIn when reviewing applications, unless the application form specifically asked for them.